CentauriSolutions/EyeDP/README.md

 capable of interpreting these headers and send them to other appication backends!

+In addition to supporting general user sessions, it is possible to grant a user access to personal access tokens via the permit_token attribute on a group that they are a member of.
+When they have this permission, setting the header `EyeDP-Authorize` to their access_token will allow passing through the basic auth controller without a user session.

 ## Management

 Managing an identity provider can be a complex task requiring many different